Quick Reviews Of My Choices

 Christopher Lloyd is there, Allan Armitage, are also in the top five.

 I kept it to a short list, but my love of perennial plant books is long.
 If I would include all the English authors that are the most influential for me, Penelope Hobhouse is certainly one that delivers a barrow full of advice along with some of the best design ideas for borders.

-The reason to not include her in the list was because her books are mainly written for design, not restricted to plants, themselves.
-The list of recommended books was for someone who may have picked up a plant at the nursery, and then thought “what now?”
+The reason to not include her in the list was because her books are mainly written for design, and not restricted to plants, themselves.
+The list of recommended books I have curated was for someone who may have picked up a plant at the nursery, and then thought “what now?”

 I think we all do that: spontaneously buy a plant with no idea of how to grow it, where to put it, and maybe at a loss for even what it’s name is!
 For those of us who have a habit of this, the books that identify, describe cultivation and growing tips, are a necessity.

 Are there others that you think are must-haves?
-Be sure and rate this information resource for helpfulness after you have viewed my list on hubpages.
+Be sure and rate this information resource for helpfulness after you have viewed my list.
 Or let me know in the comments about your opinions of which books help you the most with growing perennials.